spanishpear/berry-rs/README.md

 # Berry - High-Performance Yarn Lockfile Parser

-A high-performance parser for Yarn v3/v4 lockfiles, built with Rust and nom.
+A high-performance parser for Yarn v3/v4 lockfiles.
 This parser focuses on performance, with minimal allocation and future use in WASM or with napi-rs.

-## Performance

-The parser is designed for high performance with minimal memory usage:

-- Small files (~1KB): ~6-7 microseconds
-- Medium files (~2KB): ~2-3 microseconds
-- Large files (~40KB): ~5 microseconds
-- Memory usage: Typically 0-20KB heap usage depending on fixture complexity

-## Architecture
+## Layout

 ```
 crates/